 Do you want to know the ideal compressor settings for vocals?
 Then read this article till the end.

-And of course, if you have a track recorded outside your studio, you must aware be aware that the song is recorded in other environment and gears.
+And of course, if you have a track record outside your studio, you must aware be aware that the song is recorded in other environments and gears.